-- A recipe - A plain piece of paper
+- A piece of plain paper - Colouring pencils or crayons

 Challenge 2 Sheet Mystery Times Tables

 These times tables are a mystery.
 Each digit has been replaced by a letter and the order of the times tables has been jumbled up!